Ozxahmed/dec-proj2-dvd-rental/README.md

 ### 3. Data Extraction Tool: Airbyte

 Airbyte is the data extraction tool that was used in this project.
-It is an open-source project and it is responsible for extracting data from our source database and loading it into our Data Warehouse (Snowflake).
+It is an open-source project and it is responsible for extracting data from our source database and loading it into the 'Raw Schema' within our Data Warehouse (Snowflake).

 ### 4. Data Transformation Tool: dbt

->TO DO
+For our transformations, we utilized DBT (Data Build Tool) to achieve streamlined and modular data transformation.
+DBT not only facilitates data transformation but also supports testing to ensure the accuracy of our transformations and final tables.
+The process involves DBT gathering raw data loaded into Snowflake, transforming it, and subsequently loading it into user-defined schemas.
+In our specific case, these schemas include Staging, Marts, and Reports.
+Thus, our data flow follows this sequence: Raw Schema → DBT → Creation of schemas (Staging, Marts, Reports) and all associated tables within these schemas.

 ### 5. Orchestrator: `orchestrate.sh` bash file

 The orchestrator responsible for running the workflow and calling each step in the correct order is a bash file.
 While there are more robust and specific tools for orchestrating data pipelines, this project focuses on understanding each step more deeply without having to worry about the orchestration part.

 ### 6. BI Tool: Tableau

->TO DO
+Tableau is the BI tool we chose to create visualizations and analysis of our transformed data.

 ## Project Workflow